 Download the full press release here.

 Stock markets yoyoed and closed the third quarterly in roughly the same place as they started thanks to geopolitical concerns at home and abroad.
 In the UK, the third quarter kicked off with the appointment of hardline Brexiteer, Boris Johnson, as party leader and Prime Minister.
-His pledge to leave the EU on 31 October provoked fears of a no‐deal Brexit.
-At the same time, the global economy was beginning to slow and the US-China trade war added to uncertainty.

 It was a sluggish first quarter for platforms.
 With polls predicting a hung parliament, investors held off on their investments until the outcome of the general election was clearer.
 Pensions also played a role in dampening flows.
 Not only did NS&I’s new rate-busting pensioner bonds divert the silver pound, but preparing the ground for new pension freedoms kept platforms and advisers busy throughout the first quarter.